Congressional District # 08

 WPSC MARINETTE MGPEPA ID# WIN000509952

-The site is currently owned by the city of Marinette and the property is now occupied by the city's wastewater treatment plant.
-Other area features include Boom Landing Park, which has a public boat launch and is located between the site and the river, and a former slough that was filled in and which ran from the site to the river across what is now the park.
-The Marinette site is located in an historically industrial area of the city, which counted lumber operations, asphalt manufacturing, and the MGP as major establishments.
+The Marinette site is currently owned by the city of Marinette and the property is now occupied by the city's wastewater treatment plant.
+Other area features include Boom Landing Park, which has a public boat launch and is located between the site and the river, and a former slough that was filled in and which ran from the site to the river across what is now Boom Landing Park.
+The site is located in a historically industrial area of the city, which counted lumber operations, asphalt manufacturing, and the MGP facilty as major establishments.

-Wisconsin Public Service Corporation (WPSC), an operating utility company, is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Marinette site.
-WPSC is addressing six of its former MGP sites under the Superfund alternative approach.
+Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Marinette site.
+WPSC is addressing six of its former MGP sites under EPA's Superfund Alternative site program.

 The WPSC Marinette former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.